WSSCreativeDepartment/SteemShutter-with-MemeMaker/README.md

 ### Colors
 Version 1.8 brings six colors for sgnature and meme letters.
 Just tap on one of them at the bottom of your screen.

+### Reduced size
+Steemit blog has 800 width, I think that busy.org is just a little bit wider.
+So why taking large photo if you do it for your blogging?
+Photo size reduced, SteemShutter saves your phone's memory by saving photos with width: 1000.

+# TASK REQUEST

+I need some graphics...
+I am adding a collage mode to SteemShutter.
+I need frames for 1, 2, 3 and 4 photos.
+The frame has to be inspired by Steem logo: https://imgur.com/iaMjRC2.jpg...
+... and with photo film tape: https://imgur.com/BNLJVYU ... in PNG format.

+I will write more about it in my next Steemit post and I will paste the link for it here.
+Thank you!

 SteemShutter by @dumar022
 Button design: @svarozich
 Steemit.com